Kostas Nestoridis: Managerial career

-After his playing career was over, Nestoridis officially begun his coaching career passing from the benches of various clubs such as Paniliakos and Kallithea, among others.
-In 1981 AEK Athens were in the midst of radical changes, as the great Loukas Barlos left the club, with the ownership passing onto the hands of Andreas Zafiropoulos.
-At the same time, Miltos Papapostolou was removed from the technical leadership which was assigned to Hans Tilkowski.
-The complete ignorance of the German regarding the Greek reality required the placement of an assistant next to him, with excellent knowledge and experience from the Greek football as well as the club itself, which AEK found in the person of Nestoridis.
-The course of the team was disappointing and after 7 wins, 6 draws and 4 defeats that left them behind in the standings, Tilkowski was sacked and replaced by the winner of the 1978 Double Zlatko Čajkovski.
+In the summer 1981 AEK Athens were in the midst of radical changes, as the owner of the club, Loukas Barlos left and the ownership passed to Andreas Zafiropoulos.
+At the same time, the manager of the club, Miltos Papapostolou was removed and Hans Tilkowski was hired in his place.
+The ignorance of the German regarding the Greek reality required the placement of an assistant next to him, with knowledge and experience from the Greek football, as well as the club itself, which AEK found in the person of Nestoridis.
+The course of the team was disappointing and after seven wins, six draws and four defeats that left them behind in the standings, Tilkowski was sacked and replaced by the winner of the 1978 domestic double, Zlatko Čajkovski.
 Nestoridis remained in the position of assistant of the new coach, being the connecting link between the previous and the current technical leadership, while also handling the situation in the team's locker rooms.
-The Čajkovski-Nestoridis duo somewhat fixed the situation by bringing AEK eventually in 4th place with 45 points, just 5 points from the top, however, the return of Čik at the wheel was nothing similar to his first term.
-In the summer of 1982, AEK were being prepared by "Čik-Nestoras" duo for the upcoming season, while the owner Zafiropoulos placed Michalis Arkadis as the club's president.
-The situation in the team was becoming more and more strange, as the communication between the technical leadership, the president and the major shareholder was becoming more confusing and Čajkovski showed that his advanced age made him lose any ambition for the team.
-In all this confusion, Nestoridis tried to do what he could by maintaining the necessary balances within the team.
-On 9 January 1983 the team faced a home defeat against OFI by 2–3 while the memory of the 5-goal defeat at the hands of PAOK in Toumba Stadium 3 games ago was still fresh.
-Everyone's indignation for Čik was obvious and he was removed, with Nestoridis taking over the technical leadership, as an interim as it turned out, since after about forty days Helmut Senekowitsch was hired.
-Nestoridis, having made 3 wins and 2 draws in the away matches against Iraklis and PAS Giannina, delivered the club second with a little distance from the top, while he felt rather sidelined from the hiriging of the Austrian manager and temporarily resigned from the technical staff.
-The following summer, there were a series of reshuffles in the long-suffering AEK as the major shareholder Zafiropoulos assigned the management to the Teris Panagidis - Dimitris Roussakis duo, with the former being in charge.
-The Cypriot businessman, connoisseur and fan of English football immediately hired the British John Barnwell as a coach.
-Barnwell stayed on the yellow-black bench for just 12 games and the recently fired Senekowitsch was called as his replacement.
-The second spell of "Seki" lasted for only 8 games in which the summary was 3 defeats, 3 draws and just 2 wins.
-Thus, after the two consecutive home draws, with the Apollons of Athens and Thessaloniki, the cooperation with the Austrian was terminated and Nestoridis was called to take action in the technical leadership of the club.
-He remained on the team's bench until the summer of 1983 and achieving 5 wins, 1 draw and 4 defeats, AEK finished in 7th place, recording one of their worst appearances in the Championship.
+The Čajkovski-Nestoridis duo somewhat fixed the situation by bringing AEK eventually in 4th place with 45 points, just five points from the top, however, the return of "Čik" at the wheel was nothing similar to his first spell.
+In the summer of 1982, AEK were preparing for the upcoming season by Čajkovski and Nestoridis, while Michalis Arkadis took over as the club's president.
+As the season progressed, the relationship between the technical leadership of the team and the management was becoming confusing, with Čajkovski showing that his advanced age made him lose his ambition for the team.
+In all this confusion, Nestoridis tried to maintain the balances within the team.
+Eventually, on 9 January 1983, AEK were defeated by 3–2 at home against OFI, while the memory of the 5-goal defeat at the hands of PAOK at Toumba Stadium three matchdays ago was still fresh.
+The indignation towards Čajkovski was obvious, who he was removed from te team's bench and Nestoridis took over the technical leadership.
+As it turned out, his managerial tenure in the team was interim, since about forty days later Helmut Senekowitsch was hired.
+In the meanwhile Nestoridis had made three wins and two draws in the away matches and delivered the club to the second place with close distance from the top.
+The hiriging of the Austrian manager, made him feel rather sidelined, which made him temporarily resign from the technical staff.

+The following summer, a series of reshuffles at the management of AEK took place, as the major shareholder Zafiropoulos assigned the management of the club to Lefteris Panagidis and Dimitris Roussakis, with the former being in charge.
+The Cypriot businessman who was a connoisseur and a fan of English football hired the British John Barnwell as the team's manager.
+Barnwell stayed on the yellow-black bench for just 12 matches and the recently fired Senekowitsch was called as his replacement.
+The second spell of "Seki" lasted for only eight games, managing three defeats, three draws and just two wins.
+Thus, after two consecutive home draws, the contract of the Austrian manager was terminated and Nestoridis was called to take action in the technical leadership of the club.
+He remained on the team's bench until the summer of 1984 and achieving five wins, one draw and four defeats, where AEK finished at the 7th place, recording one of their worst appearances in the league.